liv-daliberti/grail-simulation/src/open_r1/README.md

-# Open R1 Reinforcement Trainers
+# Open-R1 Reinforcement Learning Trainers

 This submodule contains the reinforcement-learning tooling used in the GRAIL simulation project.
 It ships: